Create a cloud flow by using Dynamics 365 (online)

 Create a task from a lead

-If a template isn’t available for what you need, create a flow from scratch.
+If a template isn’t available for what you need, create a cloud flow from scratch.
 This walkthrough shows you how to create a task in Dynamics 365 whenever a lead is created in Dynamics 365.

 Sign in to the Power Automate website.